Coronavirus global death toll passes 1 million

 Sept.
-27 (UPI) -- More than eight months after the first death was reported from coronavirus in mainland China, the global death toll passed to 1 million Sunday, according to one tracking service.
+27 (UPI) -- More than eight months after the first death was reported from the coronavirus in mainland China, the global death toll passed 1 million Sunday, according to one tracking service.

 A 61-year-old man who was a regular customer at a market in Wuhan was announced as a fatality by the nation on Jan.
 15.

-Since then the toll has skyrocketed, first spreading to Europe, then to the United States with hotpots in South America, Mexico and India.
-Worldometers.info reported the milestone reached 1,00,360 around noon EDT.
-Johns Hopkins tracking lists the total deaths at 995,352.
-Over 260 days, the average numbers of deaths is around 3,800 per day.
+Since then, the toll has skyrocketed, first spreading to Europe, then to the United States with hotpots in South America, Mexico and India.
+Worldometers.info reported 1,002,389 late Sunday.
+Johns Hopkins tracking lists the total deaths at 996,674.
+Over 260 days, the average number of deaths is around 3,800 per day.

 For the first few months, mainland China was the world leader but the nation hasn't reported a death since late April 26, and its count of 4,634 deaths ranks 32nd in the world.
 Since April, the nation has also reported only a few cases for a total of 85,351.